Home

 About DCAT

-DCAT borrowers use the proceeds of loans for working capital and occasionally to fund business acquisitions or stock redemptions.
+DCAT borrowers use the proceeds of loans for re-financing maturing DCAT loans, working capital, inventory acquisition and occasionally to fund business acquisitions or stock redemptions.

-Eligibility to borrow from DCAT: The DCAT program is open to members of CATD and other entities who sell (or whose wholly owned subsidiaries sell) equipment supplied by Caterpillar or Caterpillar Societe Anonyme Responsabilite Limitee ("CSARL") pursuant to a Caterpillar or CSARL sales and service agreement.
-Eligible borrowers who are not CATD shareholders must pay a facility fee to participate in the DCAT program.
+Eligibility to borrow from DCAT: The DCAT program is open to members of CATD and other entities who sell (or whose wholly owned subsidiaries sell) equipment supplied by Caterpillar pursuant to a Caterpillar sales and service agreement.

 Liquidity Support: Liquidity support for the DCAT program is provided by CFSC.
 CFSC provides a source of liquidity in case new CP cannot be issued to pay the holders of maturing CP.
 DCAT does not issue any extendible CP.

-Under the terms of an agreement between DCAT and CFSC (the "Dealer Loan Purchase Agreement" or "DLPA"), CFSC is obligated to purchase any DCAT loan which is not paid at maturity, provided the loan was made to a borrower for which an Approval Letter was in effect.
+Under the terms of the DLPA, CFSC is obligated to purchase any DCAT loan which is not paid at maturity, provided the loan was made to a borrower approved by CFSC.
 The purchase price is the Face Amount of the loan.
 This obligation provides both Credit Enhancement for the loans of DCAT and liquidity for the holders of DCAT CP.
-The obligation of CFSC to purchase the defaulted loan(s) of any borrower is limited to the Approved Amount for such borrower.
+The obligation of CFSC to purchase the defaulted loan(s) of any borrower is limited to the Approved Amount for such borrower, as approved by CFSC.

-If CFSC is required to purchase a defaulted loan from DCAT, it will transfer the purchase price to the account of DCAT at JP Morgan.
-JP Morgan will use the proceeds of the purchase to pay the maturing DCAT CP which was issued to match fund the defaulted loan, and DCAT will assign the loan to CFSC to complete the purchase.
-Thereafter CFSC may pursue collection against the borrower.
+If CFSC is required to purchase a defaulted loan from DCAT, it will transfer the purchase price to the account of DCAT at U.S. Bank National Association (US Bank).
+US Bank is the issuing and paying agent for the DCAT CP program.
+US Bank will use the proceeds received from CFSC to pay the maturing DCAT CP which was issued to match fund the defaulted loan, and DCAT will assign the loan to CFSC to complete the purchase.

 The commercial paper program of the U.S. Caterpillar® dealers